Dimous/linc_ffmpeg_examples/README.md

 ## To do

-* workaround for bitmap drawing issue
+* workaround for bitmap drawing issue (WIP [will encode frames to PNGs and use BitmapData.fromBytes to read them])